 - At 12:00 pm on June 28, TEPCO worker found the water level gauge (manometer) of temporary tank where accumulated water from turbine building in Unit 6 is being transferred lying on the floor.
 Since accumulated water in temporary tank that is from turbine building basement at Unit 6 was leaking from the gauge, we stopped it by closing main valve.
-The amount of water leaked was approximately 15m^3 .
-For safety, we measured surface dose rate around and confirmed the result to be equivalent to that of surrounding area ($7 \mu \text{Sv/h}$).
-Currently, we are investigating the details. - At 1:00 pm on June 30, we started transferring of low radioactive stored water from temporary tank to Mega Float.
+The amount of water leaked was approximately 15m3.
+For safety, we measured surface dose rate around and confirmed the result to be equivalent to that of surrounding area (7 μ Sv/h).
+Currently, we are investigating the details. - At 3:00 pm on June 30, following start of transferring of low radioactive stored water from temporary tank to Mega Float, we restarted the transferring of accumulated water at the underground of Unit 6 turbing building to temporary tank - At 1:00 pm on June 30, we started transferring of low radioactive stored water from temporary tank to Mega Float.
 Although a water blow was found on the surface of the transferring hose, we cure it and confirmed no leakages to outside.